noandrea/distill/README.md

 the available url shortener are not suitable for a private deploy use or are too complex in terms of requirements.

-ilij aims to create a easy deployable short url service that can be used for specific events.
+*Distill* aims to create a easy deployable short url service that can be used for specific events.